By Nasir Ali Hussain

 I tend to see my life in distinct parcels of time.
 Each parcel containing its own distinctive tone, flavour and character.
 A certain trigger event will then occur and I will find that I have entered into a new parcel of time, a new era of life.
 The trigger event can be a change in the school, college or university that frames my doings.
 The trigger could also be in the form of a new interest that came into my life and subsequently engulfed me in it.
 A new place of work.
 Or a person either entering or exiting my life.
 That’s how my emotional memory categorises and indexes my existence.
 The first phase and feeling of memory is 1976 to 1980.
-The second phase starts in early 1981- David Bowie is number 1 in the singles chart with Ashes to Ashes and the weather was distinctly dark and wintry.
+The second phase starts in early 1981- David Bowie was number 1 in the singles chart with Ashes to Ashes and the weather was distinctly dark and wintry.
 Then the joyous summers of 1982 and 83 take over together with the beginning of my love of cricket and taping the top 40 on sunday and buying my first album on tape- Now That’s What I call Music.
 This era stops somewhere in 1984.
-The third phase begins in the Autumn of 1984 and ends in the summer of 1986.
-The next parcel begins in 1986 and ends before the Autumn of 1988.
-Then the phases start becoming more distinct and subjective in their length and delineation, but I continue to see my life in clearly defined periods to the present day.
+The third phase begins in the Autumn of 1984 and ends abruptly in the Autumn of 1986.
+The next parcel begins in 1986 and ends when I left school in the summer of 1988.
+Then the phases start becoming more distinct and subjective in their length and delineation.
+I continue to see my life in clearly defined periods to the present day.
 Recently I find myself rehashing and playing the period between 1992 to 1997 like someone revisiting a past season of The Sopranos.
 Faces come and ago but unlike names are never forgotten.

 The HeadCleaner period was, in hindsight, very much a before and after period.